yuehanwang17mcp/big-data-spring2018/week-09/PSet6_d3_charts.md

-# PSet 6: Working with `d3.js`: Charts and Maps
+# PSet 6: Working with `d3.js`: Charts

-For the PSET this week, we are going to create three `d3.js` graphics using data on 311 requests made in the year 2017.
+For the PSET this week, we are going to create two `d3.js` graphics using data on 311 requests made in the year 2017.
 The two graphics will be a stacked bar chart and a normalized stacked bar chart, respectively; these will display the proportion of 311 service requests by neighborhood broken down by request source (e.g., Twitter, the Citizens Connect App).
-Finally, you'll make a choropleth map representing the percentage of requests in each neighborhood coming from Twitter.

 For purposes of citation, the data you'll be working with is provided by BOS:311 and downloaded from [Analyze Boston](https://data.boston.gov/dataset/311-service-requests).